 - Definitely the energy requirement.
 Induction takes quite a bit of power, so you’re either going to need a big battery or be connected to shore power if you plan on cooking with this.

 - Potential additional purchases.
 Induction works through magnetism, and if you don’t have the appropriate cookware, you might have to invest in some new pots and pans.

-That said, nearly three-quarters of the almost 4,000 people who have bought and reviewed this campervan stove give it 5 stars.
+That said, nearly three-quarters of the almost 4,000 people who have bought and reviewed this camping stove give it 5 stars.
 Definitely a great little electric induction cooktop.

 Best Stove for Camping: Coleman Triton 2-Burner Camping Stove

-Whether for van life or camping, the Triton is a campervan stove that makes van and outdoor cooking as hassle-free as it can be and Coleman is one of, if not the most, respected names in camping cookware.
+Whether for van life or camping, the Triton is a camping stove that makes van and outdoor cooking as hassle-free as it can be and Coleman is one of, if not the most, respected names in camping cookware.

 A solid locking mechanism and latch keep the Triton secure even if you’re off-roading or overlanding.